-See APPENDIX D for exam blueprints.
+See Appendix D for exam blueprints.

-Candidates are allowed two (2) rewrites within two years of their initial attempt on the CTI 1, CTI 2, CTI 3 and PET/CT course exams (if required) while only one (1) rewrite opportunity applies for the CT Anatomy Exam.
-After two failed attempts of the CT Anatomy Exam, candidates will be required to complete the two Sectional Anatomy full length courses.
+Candidate are allowed two (2) rewrites within two years of their initial attempt on the CTI 1, CTI 2 and CTI 3 exams (if required) while only one (1) rewrite opportunity applies for the CT Anatomy Exam.
+After two failed attempts, candidates will be required to complete the two Sectional Anatomy full length courses.